serpapi/google-search-results-ruby/README.md

  * any other Google service should work out of the box.
  * (no tbm parameter): regular Google search.

-The field `tbs` allows to customize the search even more.
+The `tbs` field allows you to customize a search even further.

 For details, see the [search-api documentation](https://serpapi.com/search-api).